putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 <video width="100%" controls>
     <source src="/videos/hot_swap.mp4">
 </video>
-<figcaption><strong>Video Demo</strong> The Calendar component can live-swap between breakpoints, going from a side-by-side layout to a wrap-and-stack and back to the original layout.</figcaption>
+<figcaption><strong>Video Demo 6</strong> The Calendar component can live-swap between breakpoints, going from a side-by-side layout to a wrap-and-stack and back to the original layout.</figcaption>
 </figure>

 ## Putting it All Together